 Special thank you to the incredible folks at Discover Puerto Rico for putting this trip together and for being a leader in LGBT travel, especially for lesbian and queer women.
-Also a huge thank you to the incredible ladies from Once Upon a Journey who always take better photos of me than I do of myself.
+Also a huge thank you to the ladies of Once Upon a Journey, for always taking some of my favorite photos of myself.
+Traveling with other creative, talented, and passionate people made this trip even more unforgettable.
+Plus they put together this epic list of must-watch Lesbian Movies that were the perfect way to wind down from exploring.

 Fun Facts About Puerto Rico